HBClab/NiBetaSeries/.joss/paper.md

 # Overview

-NiBetaSeries presents as a command line utility written in python.
+NiBetaSeries presents as a command line utility written in python following the template of a BIDS-App [@Gorgolewski2017].
 The primary way for users to interact with NiBetaSeries is by typing `nibs` in the command line.
 The basic workflow of NiBetaSeries follows these steps (the files can be found in the `workflows` directory):
 1) `base.py`: read and validate necessary inputs (a minimally processed fMRI file, a brain mask, an events file specifying the onsets, duration, and the trial type, an atlas parcellation, and a table connecting the numbers in the atlas parcellation with names of the regions).